The century-old fight over an hour of daylight

 Many countries did away with Daylight Saving Time after the Second World War.
 Only Italy maintained the policy for three decades until it dropped summer time in the early 1970s.

 But later, the tide seemed to change.
 France introduced Daylight Saving Time in 1976, Germany and Austria followed suit in 1980.
-A year later, Switzerland did likewise and adapted to its neighbours.
+In a 1978 referendum, the Swiss people refused to change the hour.
+However, it was imposed by the Federal Council in 1981 in order to align Switzerland with neighboring countries.
 The government said a common policy on the issue could facilitate the functioning of a European single market.

 Failed initiative

 Daylight Saving Time has remained a topic of political controversy ever since.
 In 1982, the canton Zurich branch of the rightwing Swiss People’s Party, led by Christoph Blocher who later became a leading political figure in Switzerland, started collecting signatures for an initiative to end the time change but failed to gather the necessary signatures.
-Over the past seven years, People’s Party parliamentarian Yvette Estermann from Lucerne has continually called on the government to scrap summer time.
-The cabinet responded that such a move was not of much use unless neighbouring European countries were taking similar steps.
+A current motion by People's Party parliamentarian Yvette Estermann that calls for doing away with the time change has yet to be dealt with.

 When does the time actually change?